SonicOriginalSoftware/daft/automation/conductor/server/README.md

 Receives requests to queue pipelines from `automation` server.

-`automation` server only cares about whether the conductor successfully adds the pipeline to a queue; the response should not dictate whether a runner has been assigned.
+The `automation` server only cares about whether the conductor successfully adds the pipeline to a queue; the response should not dictate whether a runner has been assigned.
 It can report on where in the queue that pipeline was seated.

 ## Endpoints